-This type of religion has been given many names such as religious atheism, religious humanism but according to Harrison, “they all share two basic premises: acceptance of the natural world as revealed by the senses and science, and a deeply religious response to that revelation”.
+This type of worship has been given many names such as religious atheism, religious humanism but according to Harrison, “they all share two basic premises: acceptance of the natural world as revealed by the senses and science, and a deeply religious response to that revelation.”

-While this ongoing quest for a more rational religious outlook has a modern ring to it to what extent does it compare with the religious outlook of the John Toland who was writing in the late 17th and early 18th Century?
+While this ongoing quest for a more stable religious outlook has a modern ring to it to what extent does it compare with the religious perspective of the John Toland who was writing in the late 17th and early 18th Century?
 Toland coined the term Pantheism in 1705 to describe his religious worldview.
-Toland who was in awe of the physical universe and believed that “minds were an aspect of the body”.
+Toland who was in awe of the physical universe and believed that “minds were an aspect of the body.”

 While Toland never defined himself as a deist and was committed to the idea of “Pantheist esotericism” this has not stopped scholars and historians both old and new from putting him into the arms of the deists.
-According to R E Sullivan “scholars who have characterised him as a Deist have usually enveloped the label with a patchwork of qualifications and elaboration”.
-This love of inaccuracies and downright falsehoods has tended to make a concrete assessment of Tolland’s outlook somewhat difficult.
+According to R E Sullivan “scholars who have characterized him as a Deist have usually enveloped the label with a patchwork of qualifications and elaboration”.
+This love of inaccuracies and downright falsehoods has tended to make an accurate assessment of Tolland’s outlook somewhat difficult.

 Although to be fair Toland himself has not helped things much.
 On a number of occasions he would use the words atheism and deism as interchangeable, this intellectual absentmindedness enabled writers such as the Arian William Whiston(9 December 1667 – 22 August 1752) to “judge the deists to be atheists who had been so abashed by Richard Bentley’s Boyle lecturers that, after the mid-1690s, they confined themselves to undermining revealed religion.
 More orthodox writers often shared Whiston’s impression of the essential radicalism of these men.
 Bentley himself thought, “that since the ranks of atheism included all those who denied God’s creation or government of the world, they included deists: those who adopted the less offensive title were attempting to disguise their real allegiance”.

-These inaccuracies could be interpreted as intellectual carelessness or as Professor Yoltons saw as “Augustan manipulation of theological characterisations, labels of slander which had accrued to terms like Socinian, Unitarian and Deist.
-Were meant and understood as synonymous with atheist”.
+These inaccuracies could be interpreted as intellectual carelessness or as Professor Yoltons saw as “Augustan manipulation of theological characterizations, labels of slander which had accrued to terms like Socinian, Unitarian, and Deist were meant and understood as synonymous with atheist.”

-John Toland was born in near Londonderry, Ireland on November 30 1670.
+John Toland was born in near Londonderry, Ireland on November 30, 1670.
 He was christened in a Catholic Church but converted to Protestantism at the age of 15.
 Toland achieved a degree from the University of Edinburgh in 1690.
-He studied in England, Germany and Holland.
-From an early age Toland’s somewhat unorthodox views made it difficult for him the make a living.
+He studied in England, Germany, and Holland.
+From an early age, Toland’s somewhat unorthodox views made it difficult for him the earn a living.
 He made money writing political pamphlets and biographies for aristocrats.
-Toland wrote on wide range of subjects from a religious tolerance and civil liberty.
+Toland wrote on a wide range of subjects from a religious tolerance and civil liberty.

 One of his early works was Christianity Not Mysterious, provoked outrage amongst clerics because it sought to explain that human reason could explain biblical mysteries.
-Clerics burnt the book and one said, “Mr. Toland to himself should be burnt”.
-Toland recognised that his views would elicit controversy and always kept on the move.
-He started to write anonymously and in foreign languages, it is reported that he knew ten.
+Clerics burnt the book, and one said, “Mr. Toland to himself should be burnt”.
+Toland recognized that his views would elicit controversy and always kept on the move.
+He started to write anonymously, and in foreign languages, it is reported that he knew ten.

-Although his views were somewhat unorthodox he managed to develop some powerful readers.
+Although his views were somewhat unorthodox, he managed to develop some great readers.
 He discussed philosophy with the German writer Willhelm von Leibniz and the Queen of Prussia, Sophia Charlotte.
-In Clito (1700) and his Letters to Serena (1704) he was to express his earliest thoughts on Pantheism.
-He believed that “All things were full of God”, and the sun in my father, the earth my mother, the world is my brother and all men are my family”.
+In Clito (1700) and his Letters to Serena (1704), he was to express his earliest thoughts on Pantheism.
+He believed that “All things were full of God,” and the sun in my father, the earth my mother, the world is my brother, and all men are my family.”
 This egalitarian and internationalist viewpoint began to attract widespread attention.
 The Italian philosopher Giordano Bruno had a great influence on Toland He would translate and defended Bruno’s Latin treatise on the infinite universe.

 It would not be long however that his outspoken views and reluctance at anonymity would bring him trouble, his work Christianity not Mysterious provoked a storm.
 It must be said that Toland presented himself as a “Visible, available and vulnerable” target for those who wanted to find heretics.
 It was perhaps not all his own making.

 He was after all writing at a time when there was a volatile atmosphere around parliament.
 It is clear that as Sullivan states he became “A pawn in the political struggle between the lower church bishops and the emerging high church party for the control of the Church of England.
-The insurgents appointing themselves the church’s defender against both external and internal, found in Toland a notorious figure whom they could identify with the most threatening foes”
+The insurgents appointing themselves the church’s defender against both external and internal, found in Toland a famous figure whom they could identify with the most dangerous foes.”

-It is clear that Toland wanted as wide as a possible audience for this debate.
-In his preface to Christianity Not Mysterious, he said that he writes for “ordinary readers “and he was critical of writers who spurn the “vulgar”.
-In that sense it would be accurate to describe Toland as a freethinker who owed a considerable debt to Locke who set the precedent for this type of thinking in his essay Concerning Human Understanding.
+It is clear that Toland wanted as broad as a possible audience for this debate.
+In his preface to Christianity Not Mysterious, he said that he writes for “ordinary readers “and he was critical of writers who spurn the “vulgar.”
+In that sense, it would be accurate to describe Toland as a freethinker who owed a considerable debt to Locke who set a precedent for this type of thinking in his Essay Concerning Human Understanding.

-Of his Letters to Serena Beiser goes on to state “Toland’s naturalism was so radical that he attempted to eliminate all traces of the supernatural philosophy as well as religion.
-Thus in the fifth Letter to Serena he sketched a new cosmology, whose purpose is to dispense with any need for supernatural intervention in the workings of the machine that we call the universe.
-Here his targets were the Newtonian concepts of space and matter, which permitted Newton to postulate Gods constant presence in the natural order”
+Of his Letters to Serena Beiser goes on to state “Toland’s naturalism was so radical that he attempted to eliminate all traces of the spiritual philosophy as well as religion.
+Thus in the fifth Letter to Serena, he sketched a new cosmology, whose purpose is to dispense with any need for supernatural intervention in the workings of the machine that we call the universe.
+Here his targets were the Newtonian concepts of space and matter, which permitted Newton to postulate Gods constant presence in the natural order.”

-Jonathan Israel rejects also the notion that British Deism was an essentially insular phenomenon and regards the British Deists such as John Toland (1670-1722) as deriving their ideas primarily from Spinoza.
+Jonathan Israel also rejects the notion that British Deism was a mostly isolated phenomenon and regards the British Deists such as John Toland (1670-1722) as deriving their ideas primarily from Spinoza.